 And that's before we consider the really important stuff, like what does High, Medium, and Low actually mean, and how do you go about measuring them?
 Unless clearly defined, words like High, Medium, and Low are what Philip Tetlock calls 'vague verbiage'.
-They're illusions of communication, or 'bafflegab' as we call it.
-Further still, you can't reasonably model tree risk by adding or subtracting vague words or by mixing up traffic light colours.
+They're illusions of communication.
+Or tree risk 'bafflegab', as we call it.
+Further still, you can't reasonably model tree risk by applying mathematical rules to vague words by multiplying them, or by painting words with traffic light colours.

 Exploring the low occupancy = acceptable risk statement further.

 That low occupancy has no clear definition or meaning in Jeremy's Tree Risk Management Frameworks should be particularly worrying for a duty holder.
 In VALID, low occupancy is clearly defined and there's no ambiguity.
 We don't burden the duty holder with trying to second guess what we mean by low occupancy.
 The reason why low occupancy = Acceptable Risk should be particularly worrying for a duty holder following Jeremy's advice is that in VALID we have several scenarios where low occupancy has risks that are Not Acceptable or Not Tolerable.